eXtenZy/lockable-resources-exporter/README.md

 This is an small [Prometheus](https://prometheus.io/) exporter to gather metrics regarding [Jenkins Lockable Resources Plugin](https://plugins.jenkins.io/lockable-resources/) usage.

-It exposes the configured resources for gra
+It exposes the configured lockable resources for scraping by Prometheus.

 It has the following features:
-* Supports multiple Jenkins instances
+* Supports multiple Jenkins instances.
-* Can expose individual resource usage as well as grouped resources
+* Can expose individual resource usage as well as grouped resources (multiple resources with the same label).
-* Each resource can be monitored according to its state: Available, Locked or Reserved
+* Each resource can be monitored according to its state: Available, Locked or Reserved.
-* Uses the JSON REST API endpoint so as to be fast and efficient
+* Uses the Jenkins JSON REST API endpoint so as to be fast and efficient.

 ## Running

 ### Stand-alone
 1. Clone the repository
-2. Install dependencies in requirements.txt
+2. Install dependencies from requirements.txt
 3. Adjust settings.yaml to suit your environment
 4. Run application using command: